 DePaul University’s Matters at Play lab and PUSH Studio together explore solutions at the intersection of positive social impact and emerging technology, respectively.
 Through research and engagement with our network of transdisciplinary stakeholders, our team has identified the opportunity to improve trauma-informed interview techniques for law enforcement.

-Brighten Jelke (MA in Experience Design ’22); Chase Jones (MFA in Game Design ’25)
+Brighten Jelke (MA in Interaction Design ’22); Chase Jones (MFA in Game Design ’25)

 Research and Design